-As a combined pediatric ophthalmologist, adult strabismus specialist, and neuro-ophthalmologist, Dr. Klombers sees an incredibly wide range of diseases which affect the visual system at all ages.
+As a combined pediatric ophthalmologist, neuro-ophthalmologist, and adult strabismus specialist, Dr. Klombers sees an incredibly wide range of diseases which affect the visual system at all ages.
 In particular, his experience with eye movement disorders allows him to provide the highest level of care, often beyond what is available at academic institutions.
 He has performed over 15,000 strabismus surgeries to date, with the vast majority of procedures done on adult patients.
 It is not uncommon for patients to travel between 3 and 8 hours to seek his services.

 In his spare time, Dr. Klombers enjoys ice hockey, baseball and golf.

 Dr. Klombers, a graduate of Amherst College in Massachusetts, earned his medical degree from University of Pittsburgh School of Medicine.
 He completed his internship at Montefiore Hospital and a residency at Duke University Eye Center.
 Dr. Klombers is specially trained in the areas of Pediatric Ophthalmology, Neuro-Ophthalmology, and Adult Strabismus.
 Selected as US News Media Group's Top Doctor.

 Dr. Williams chose to pursue a career in medicine a bit later in life than some doctors.
 He initially worked in non-profit settings, but decided medicine was the best fit for him because of its scientific perspective.
 He also likes working with patients to help them solve problems that impact their daily life.